HersheyTaichou/CodeBible/Windows/Active Directory/HideFromGAL.md

 8. Click Save at the bottom
 9. Open an admin PowerShell prompt and run an initial sync
    `Start-ADSyncSyncCycle -PolicyType Initial`

+Make sure to go back and set the `msDS-cloudExtensionAttribute1` attribute to "HideFromGAL" for any users that should be hidden from the GAL.
+Also, remember that HideFromGAL is case sensitive